orangelotus23/workingTogetherProgram/outline.md

 ---

 **Next Steps**
-1. **Workshop the Theme Name**: Develop a title that captures the essence of the unit’s focus without directly replicating "dignity of work."
-2. **Brainstorm Additional Stories**: Identify characters and themes for the remaining four lessons.
 3. **Draft a Lesson**: Fully flesh out one lesson to test the format and refine the structure.
 4. **Delivery Planning**: Determine the best initial format (e.g., small group, workshop, or digital module).
 5. **Collaborate on Coloring Sheets**: Reach out to a friend or artist to create line art for the coloring sheets associated with each lesson.
-1. **Workshop the Theme Name**: Develop a title that captures the essence of the unit’s focus without directly replicating "dignity of work."
-2. **Brainstorm Additional Stories**: Identify characters and themes for the remaining four lessons.
-3. **Draft a Lesson**: Fully flesh out one lesson to test the format and refine the structure.
-4. **Delivery Planning**: Determine the best initial format (e.g., small group, workshop, or digital module).

 ---

 This document provides a comprehensive summary of today’s brainstorm and serves as a roadmap for moving forward with the project.